n1nj4sec/pupy/README.md

 > I can't install it, how does it work?

-Use pip to install all the dependencies
+Have a look at the Installation section in the wiki

+> I was wondering if you had a BTC address I could send a tip over to !

+Sure, here you go :)
+Bitcoin address: 12BKKN81RodiG9vxJn34Me9ky19ArqNQxC

 > hey c4n y0u add a DDOS module plzz?

 No.
-> I was wondering if you had a BTC address I could send a tip over to

-Sure, here you go :
-Bitcoin address: 12BKKN81RodiG9vxJn34Me9ky19ArqNQxC

 ## Contact
 by mail: contact@n1nj4.eu